-Children’s Ministry Magazine talked to one mother who worked hard to ensure her five kids grew up with a strong foundation of faith…and then watched as every one of them walked away from their relationship with Jesus.
+Children’s Ministry Magazine talked to one mother who worked hard to ensure her five kids had a lifetime faith…then watched as all walked away from their relationship with Jesus.

 No one knows why some kids walk with God for a lifetime—and others walk away.
 We invited children’s ministers on our KidMin Conference Inside Track Team to read this article and share insights along the way.

 My husband first became a Christian nearly 30 years ago.
 He was passionate about his faith and taught me about this thing called Christianity.
 It wasn’t long before I became a Christian, too.
 Our lives changed so much for the better.
 We eventually had five biological children who now range in age from 21 to 31.

 During those early years in our faith, we were fortunate to move to a community where the churches were all partners working together.
 We raised our kids in this atmosphere, attending one regularly and also letting our kids join programs such as Awana and Royal Rangers at neighboring churches.
 All our kids enjoyed children’s ministry, youth groups, Sunday school, Bible camps, family camp, youth concerts and events, and missions throughout their childhood.
 You name it, we did it.
 As a family we had great times, and I have wonderful memories of those experiences together.
 We were also living on a Bible college campus, so our kids were around students from all over the world who also loved Jesus.
 These were great influences.

 In our home, we talked about the Bible often.
 Our faith was central to our lives, and it was important to us that we taught our kids to love Jesus.
 One of the main things I wanted my kids to always have with them was the reminder to guard their hearts.
 This became a frequent back-and forth in our home: I’d say, ‘Remember to…’ and the kids would finish with a cheerful ‘…guard your heart!’